When you should come & meet us!

 A multidisciplinary approach is needed to address the multiple problems (neurological, neurological, ENT, cardiac, endocrinological, etc.) that can threaten our health during sleep.

-PERKESO REHABILITATION offers a holistic & multidisciplinary approach, unique in Malaysia, with close integration of interdisciplinary rehabilitation programs for sleep disorder
+PERKESO REHABILITATION offers a holistic & multidisciplinary approach, unique in Malaysia, with close integration of interdisciplinary rehabilitation programmes for sleep disorder

 Do many people suffer from Sleep Disorder?